How to Permanently Delete Browsing History from Your Hard Drive20 Apr 2021 | Jetico Technical Support

 - Click 'Start'

-Step 3: Wiping Free Space for SSD Users (optional step)
+Optional Step: Wiping Free Space for SSD Users

 This is an optional step that only applies to users wiping data from solid-state drives (SSD).